kchousos/CPPDescent/README.md

     - Test implementation of the refactored ADTGraph
     - Test update and minor fixes on ADTVector
     - Test update and minor fixes on ADTPQueue
-    - Parallelism using threads (OpenMP)
+    - Parallelism using the OpenMP library [8]
     - Report

   </details>